statgen/pheweb/README.md

 ### 4. Apply kubernetes settings

+This example is for R6 data.
 If using a running cluster:

-In `deploy/pheweb-deployment-dev.yaml` (or other pheweb-deployment-* file), change the Docker image to the one you just created (or make other desired changes).
-Make sure that in `deploy/pheweb-pv-dev.yaml` (or other pheweb-pv-* file) the GCE disk is the one you want with the wanted data - and that there is a correct config.py in the /mnt/data-disk-ssd/pheweb directory of the disk.
-In a running kubernetes node, mounted disks are at
+In e.g. `deploy/pheweb-deployment-r6.yaml` (or other pheweb-deployment-* file), change the Docker image to the one you just created (or make other desired changes, note that `replicas` should usually be the same as the cluster size).
+Make sure that in `deploy/pheweb-pv-nfs.yaml`(or other pheweb-pv-* file) the NFS / GCE disk is the one you want with the wanted data - and that there is a correct config.py in the data directory of the disk.
+The data directory needs to be specified (`PHEWEB_DIR`) in `deploy/pheweb-deployment-r6.yaml`.
-`/home/kubernetes/containerized_mounter/rootfs/var/lib/kubelet/plugins/kubernetes.io/gce-pd/mounts/`

 Then, apply the changes you made (example with dev config):

-`kubectl apply -f deploy/pheweb-pv-dev.yaml` and/or
+`kubectl apply -f deploy/pheweb-pv-nfs.yaml` (if changed) and/or
-`kubectl apply -f deploy/pheweb-deployment-dev.yaml`
+`kubectl apply -f deploy/pheweb-deployment-r6.yaml`

 Or if using a new cluster:

-Modify `deploy/pheweb-ingress-dev.yaml`, `deploy/pheweb-deployment-dev.yaml` and `deploy/pheweb-pv-dev.yaml` -- or other than `-dev` files -- as needed.
+Modify `deploy/pheweb-ingress-r6.yaml`, `deploy/pheweb-deployment-r6.yaml` and `deploy/pheweb-pv-nfs.yaml` -- or other files -- as needed.
 Then

-`kubectl create -f deploy/pheweb-ingress-dev.yaml` and
+`kubectl create -f deploy/pheweb-ingress-r6.yaml` and
-`kubectl create -f deploy/pheweb-pv-dev.yaml` and
+`kubectl create -f deploy/pheweb-pv-nfs.yaml` and
-`kubectl create -f deploy/pheweb-deployment-dev.yaml`
+`kubectl create -f deploy/pheweb-deployment-r6.yaml`

 ### 5. Update running StateFulSet